Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Vmix is a Live Video Streaming Software that allows you to broadcast live productions online.

-StudioCoast’s vMix is a live streaming tool with encoding capabilities.
+StudioCoast’s vMix is a live-streaming tool with encoding capabilities.
 It offers an array of useful streaming tools. vMix comes in six different packages and can be used by broadcasters with different levels of expertise.

 Basic Functionality

-vMix is a feature-rich encoding software designed for Windows users. vMix comes in 5 versions, starting at the free Basic version and ending with the Pro version.
+vMix is a feature-rich encoding software designed for Windows users. vMix comes in 5 versions, starting with the free Basic version and ending with the Pro version.
 Each version supports a different number of inputs.
-The Basic and Basic HD versions of vMix only support four total inputs.
+The Basic version and Basic HD versions of vMix only support four total inputs.
 Each camera, image, animation, audio source, or other input counts against that limit.

+Additionally, the Basic version limits you to two cameras/NDI inputs.
+The Basic HD version limits you to three.
 However, the HD, 4K, and Pro versions of vMix each support up to 1000 total inputs, including cameras or NDI devices.
 That should be more than enough for even the most complex live presentation.

 Key Features